- CRM/SFA/MA

 Lower Quality of Customer Support:

 If customer information is inaccurate, the quality of customer service declines.
-For example, you might provide incorrect information to customers or fail to grasp their past transaction history.
+For example, you might provide customers with incorrect information or fail to grasp their past transaction history.
 This leads to lower customer satisfaction and customer churn.

 Data maintenance is an essential step for successfully operating SFA and CRM systems and enhancing competitiveness.
 Let us cultivate data into a highly reliable asset and achieve sustainable business growth.

 uSonar maintains customer data by integrating your SFA/CRM system with our uniquely constructed database of 12.5 million corporate locations.
-By linking with our database, information such as address changes or company name changes is updated automatically.
+By linking with this database, information such as address relocations and company name changes is updated automatically.
 Through uSonar, accurate information can be entered with a single click, ensuring data precision is maintained.
 Please check here for more details on uSonar.

 uSonar Editorial Department